×

 • Romans 8:27

-The Holy Spirit is given to believers as a helper (John 14:16,17, 26), the Spirit also helps our weakness, and one of the ways that the Holy Spirit helps us is in our communication with God.
-Because we still have a sin nature and are weak, we often don’t know how to talk with God, we do not know how to pray as we should.
-So, the Holy Spirit Himself intercedes for us, he serves as our voice, our helper, to communicate to God for us with groanings too deep for words.
+The Holy Spirit is given to believers as a Helper (John 14:16,17, 26), in the same way the Spirit also helps our weakness (v 26).
+One of the ways that the Holy Spirit helps us is in our communication with God.
+Because we still have a sin nature and are weak, we often don’t know how to talk with God, for we do not know how to pray as we should (v 26).
+So, the Holy Spirit Himself intercedes for us with groanings too deep for words (v 26)He serves as our voice, our helper, to communicate to God for us.

 So, even in the suffering and the tribulations we experience on this earth, we have the Holy Spirit to help us in our weakness.
 In contrast to the competing Jewish “authorities” who claim we can adhere to the law and become righteous, Paul insists we can only achieve righteousness through dependence upon Christ and His Spirit, both to gain the new birth and forgiveness of sins as well as to walk in the newness of life with the resurrection power.

-One of the ways that the Holy Spirit helps our weakness is searches the hearts so that He can intercede, speak on our behalf, to God according to the will of God (verse 27).
-This should be a great encouragement to all of us.
-Paul has already told his audience that one of the primary things that the Holy Spirit does is give believers life in their mortal bodies, providing the ability to do God’s will (verses 5-16); this ability to intercede to God on our behalf is another way the Spirit helps us in our weakness.
+This should be a great encouragement to all of us, that the Spirit prays for us according to the will of God, even when we don’t know how to.
+Paul has already told his audience that one of the primary things that the Holy Spirit does is give believers life in their mortal bodies, providing the ability to do God’s will (verses 5–16) This ministry to intercede to God on our behalf is another way the Spirit helps us in our weakness.

 Biblical Text